ibm-cloud-docs/key-protect/monitor-metrics.md

 {: #find-observability}

-After configuring your {{site.data.keyword.mon_short}} instance to receive platform metrics, follow the below steps:
+After configuring your {{site.data.keyword.mon_short}} instance to receive platform metrics, follow these steps:

 1. Go to the
     [monitoring dashboard](/observe/monitoring){: external} and find your monitoring